anthony-walker/pysweep/README.md

 There is also solvers under `pysweep.node` that use different strategies on a single node but these solvers have not been fully tested or validated.
 The performance of the distributed solver tends to be better anyways so it is the recommended package to use.

 PySweep was validated using the Euler Vortex problem in 2 dimensions.
 There are tests in `pysweep.tests` that can demonstrate this if desired.

+The latex for the paper outlining the work done in this code can be found [here](https://github.com/Niemeyer-Research-Group/2019-walker-2dswept-camwa).